 At a Glance

 The process for getting a personal loan isn’t difficult, and it can happen quickly if you’re prepared.
-Be ready with the right information, such as knowing how to get a personal loan depending on your credit, steps to getting a personal loan, and information you need to be approved.
+Be ready with the right information, such as knowing steps to getting a personal loan, how to get a personal loan depending on your credit, requirements for personal loans, and personal loan eligibility.

 7 steps to get a personal loan

 When researching the best personal loan options and deciding whether it’s right for you, it can help to know the steps involved for securing one.

 1. Check your credit score

 Since it’s easier to get a low interest rate and better terms with an excellent credit score, the first step in getting a personal loan is to know what your credit score is.
 If it could use improvement, take steps now to increase it.
 Otherwise, you can use this information when prequalifying or estimating rates.

 2. Compare estimated rates